35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

-This recipe shows you how to cook Napa cabbage to give it a great level of flavour, as the cabbage absorbs the flavour of the chicken broth.
-This is a colourful dish that can be used as a tasty Paleo side along with cooked chicken or pork chops.
+This recipe shows you how to cook Napa cabbage to give it a great level of flavor, as the cabbage absorbs the flavor of the chicken broth.
+This is a colorful dish that can be used as a tasty Paleo side along with cooked chicken or pork chops.
 Once the cabbage is cooked you will find that it has released a lot of water, so drain it well first before serving.

 – Paleo Flourish

 Ingredients: boneless pork (shoulder, butt or loin), cold water, cabbage, onion or leek, ginger, apple cider vinegar, salt, coconut oil.

 Don’t you just love one-pot cooking?
 So simple and less washing-up, so this is a win-win situation!
 This tasty Paleo-friendly stew is hearty and warming so it is perfect to have for dinner on a chilly day as you get the gentle heat from the ginger giving a boost to the flavor of the pork.
 Just make sure you check the liquid level regularly so the pork doesn’t dry out.